drmsmith/agrdt/README.md

 # processing surveillance output
 * (7) process_surveillance_data_lot3.R: a file with two key functions
   * (1) first, it reads and consolidates raw surveillance output from Surveillance/output/Output_lot3/:
-  * for each LTCF, all surveillance results are combined into one dataframe; these are saved into the folder Surveillance/output/Output_prepared_lot3/
+  * for each LTCF, all surveillance results are combined into one dataframe; these can be saved into a folder called Surveillance/output/Output_prepared_lot3/ (not possible here; files are large, roughly 50-75MB, and exceed present space limit)
   * (2) second, it calculates surveillance outcomes:
   * by executing corresponding functions from functions.R upon the "prepared" data from Surveillance/output/Output_prepared_lot3/ and saving results into the folder Surveillance/output/Outcomes_lot3/
-  * NB: all final outcomes files are provided, corresponding to the 3 LTCFs, and hence all results and figures for the baseline low incidence scenario presented in the manuscript can be reproduced
+  * NB: although final "prepared data" could not fit here, all final outcomes files are provided, corresponding to the 3 LTCFs, and hence all results and figures for the baseline low incidence scenario presented in the manuscript can be reproduced

 # figures
 * (8) plots/: a folder containing two R files to render plots